doubleword/InflateBruteforcer/README.md

 Inflate Bruteforcer extracts information from files which use Deflate compression algorithm.
 It attempts to decompress data from each offset in a target file and stores decompressed data in separate files.

-**NOTE:** the script was originally made for solving steganography CTF challenges which require extracting data from corrupted .zip/.png/.docx and other relatively small files.
-Thus, it is based on the assumption that the compressed file can fully fit in your RAM.
+The script was originally made for solving steganography CTF challenges which require extracting data from corrupted .zip/.png/.docx and other relatively small files.

 # Install

 Requires Python3.6+

-No external Python3 dependencies required.

 ```
 git clone https://github.com/doubleword/InflateBruteforcer.git